rafacancian/rac-b3invest/README.md

 - [Lombok]: Annotations helper library
 - [H2]: A very fast database embedded for tests
 - [Redis]: A open source in-memory data structure store used as a database and cache
+- [Swagger]: Swagger open source and pro tools have helped millions of API developers, teams, and organizations deliver great APIs.
 - [Docker]: The most famous container engine used to execute the B3Invest project with their external dependencies

 ---